 The topography and geology of a landscape can be used to interpret and substantiate the potential for the recovery of archaeological deposits.
 The underlying bedrock geology is Whitby mudstone formation formed in the Jurassic period 176-183 million years ago.
-This is overlain by Vale of York formation consisting of clay and sandy / gravelly deposits from the Quaternary Period formed 2 million years ago from glacial seasonal deposits and post glacial meltwaters.
+This is overlain by Vale of York formation consisting of clay and sandy / gravelly deposits from the Quaternary Period formed 2 million years ago from glacial seasonal deposits and post glacial meltwaters.01

-The site, which incorporates a Norman motte earthwork on a natural promontory, is approximately 115m OD at its highest point; the site slopes gently to the site boundary on the south side where it is approximately 110m OD at the southern edge, but slopes more steeply on the north side, and is approximately 95m OD at the boundary.
+The site, which is believed to incorporate a Norman motte earthwork on a natural promontory, is approximately II5m OD at its highest point; the site slopes gently to the site boundary on the south side where it is approximately II0m OD at the southern edge, but slopes more steeply on the north side, and is approximately 95m OD at the boundary.

-British Geological Survey 2016 (http://mapapps.bgs.ac.uk/geologyofbritain/home.html) [accessed 9th August 2016]
+01 British Geological Survey 2016 (http://mapapps.bgs.ac.uk/geologyofbritain/home.html) [accessed 9th August 2016]